I don’t like macarons. There. I said it.

 It is not for lack of trying.
 I have tried macarons in Paris.
 I have tried macarons in Tokyo.
 I have tried macarons in San Francisco and San Diego.

 This morning I found myself at 10:30 on Victoria Street in London staring into a Ladurée’s window.
 One that was empty except for the rows and rows of beautiful macarons and no customers.
 Not like in Paris where most of the time you can’t get into the store.

 Bolstered and curious due to my recent devouring of Amy Thomas’s book that Paris My Sweet I thought, “what the hell, maybe I just haven’t tried the right macaron.”

-So I decided completing the Great Macaron Experiment.
+So I decided to complete the Great Macaron Experiment.